DivyeshVed/WIne-Quality/README.md

-# WIne-Quality
+# Wine-Quality
-This is an ML course focusing on classification and regression
+This is an ML course focusing on classification and regression.